What are the World Heritage Sites in Berlin, Germany?

 Highlights of this site include:

-- New Palace: This extravagant palace is the largest in Sanssouci Park and is truly a masterpiece of Baroque architecture.
+New Palace: This astonishing palace is the largest palace existing in Sanssouci Park and the building represents one of the best Baroque architecture.

 4. Berlin Wall